The Signs and Symptoms of Dehydration

 - Poor skin elasticity (the skin will sink back to the normal position when pinched; it will lag with severe dehydration)

 Many people struggle with finding the time, remembering or forcing themselves to take a moment and drink a glass of water or two, so I want to steal an excerpt from last weeks entry (just in case you missed it)…

 “So, let’s do some simple math.
 If we’re having two glasses of water as we start our day, 1 glass before lunch and dinner, and one before bed – that’s 5 glasses of water a day without even thinking about it.
-From there, you should have no problem peppering in those last 3 glasses.
+From there, have no problem with those last 3 glasses.
 First thing when you get to work, last thing before you leave?
 Sip a glass of water with dinner instead of juice/milk/soda?
 You’re at 8 glasses.
 Congrats!
 You did it!
 Your body and brain will thank you immensely for your commitment and now you’re on your way to a happy, healthy and hydrated body that can work at peak levels consistently.”